Éléments | Nara Day Tour: Todai-ji, Kasuga Taisha & Sacred Deer Walk

 Our destination is Todaiji Temple.
 It was founded in 738 AD, but did not open until 752 AD.
 Since then, the temple has undergone several reconstructions, but the most important one (the reconstruction of the Great Buddha Hall) took place in 1709.
 The world’s largest bronze statue of Dainichi Nyorai is enshrined in the Great Buddha Hall.

-1 hour
+1 heure

 4

-Nigatsu-do Temple
+Temple Nigatsu-do

 In the afternoon, you’ll make your way to Nigatsudo Hall, where a wooden terrace offers sweeping views across the city.
 This historic hall is also home to the Omizutori ceremony, a ritual that has continued uninterrupted for over 1,250 years.